axept/prejss/README.md

 ### Result

-The example above makes `styles` as an object which looks like:
+The example above transform `styles` to the following object:

 ```javascript
 // ...